 Virginia Tech is a public land-grant university, committed to teaching and learning, research, and outreach to the Commonwealth of Virginia, the nation, and the world.
 Building on its motto of Ut Prosim (that I may serve), Virginia Tech is dedicated to InclusiveVT—serving in the spirit of community, diversity, and excellence.
 We seek candidates who adopt and practice the Principles of Community, which are fundamental to our on-going efforts to increase access and inclusion, and to create a community that nurtures learning and growth for all of its members.
 Virginia Tech actively seeks a broad spectrum of candidates to join our community in preparing leaders for the world.

-Knowledge of CPR highly desired.
+Knowledge of veterinary CPR.
 Experience in anesthesia, emergency or intensive care in a veterinary medical setting.
-Equine and farm animal experience desirable, as you will be trained in both large and small animal hospitals.
+Equine and/or farm animal experience.

 Employee Category: Staff (Salary)